axelpale/affineplane/README.md

 # affineplane

-Affine 2D plane geometry library
+A geometry library for 2D affine planes that follows a functional, class-free paradigm.

 ## Geometries